lasp-lang/partisan/README.md

     * Increasing parallelism - by increasing the number of TCP/IP channels between nodes
     * Configurable number of connections between nodes (named channels and fanout).
     * Pushing background and maintenance traffic to other communication channels - to avoid the Head-of-line blocking due to background activity
-    * Leveraging monotonicity - so that you can do load shedding more possible
+    * Leveraging monotonicity - so that you can do load shedding more possible.
+        * Monotonic channels drop messges when state is increasing on the channel to reduce load and transmission of redundation information.
+Ideal for growing monotonic hash rings, objects designated with vector clock, CRDTs, etc.
 * Failure detection
     * Performed using TCP/IP
     * Connections are verified at each gossip round